DonBatman/mymeshnodes/README.md

 mymeshnodes
 ========

-Licenced as WTFPL.
+Licenced as DWYWPL.
 Created by Don
-Code for machine based off of Noncubic by yves_de_beck mesh moddels are by VanessaE and ExeterDad
+Code for machine based off of Noncubic by yves_de_beck mesh moddels are by VanessaE, Max and ExeterDad

 mymeshnodes adds a number of meshnodes to the game.
 You use a machine to make the nodes.
 Supports many default blocks.